nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The `Save` component,

-- can save entrylist data and budget data in the hard disk as txt files, and read them back into corresponding objects.
+- can save entryList data and budget data in the hard disk as .txt files, and read them back into corresponding objects.
 - depends on some classes in the EntryList component and Budget component(because the Save component’s job is to save/retrieve objects that belong to the EntryList and Budget)

 [back to contents](#table-of-contents)